 If you aren’t investing in customer service, you’re omitting (possibly) the most influential piece of your brand’s story – because Customer Service Is Branding.

-A brand isn’t a logo, catch-phrase or a jingle… though they are part of the mix.
+A brand isn’t a logo, catchphrase or a jingle… though they are part of the mix.
 Rather, a brand, in its simplest definition, is the expectation that a customer has upon hearing your company name or seeing your logo.
 And expectations are, most often, formed by experiences.

 As a retailer, every single interaction you have with your customers is a branding message.
 The way you greet customers, communicate with them (in person, by phone, email, or even auto-responder), follow-up, encourage repeat business, and promote your products is each an opportunity to brand yourself.
 Each interaction (good or bad) provides an experience (good or bad) that results in the expectation they have in doing business with you.

 If a customer feels as if they know more than the sales associate (and these days often they do—especially with data available at their fingertips) then they will lose confidence in the associate AND the brand as a whole.
-On the flip-side, an outstanding customer experience provides value and instils confidence.
+On the flip-side, an outstanding customer experience provides value and instills confidence.
 These expectations define your brand.
 They ARE your brand.
-They will be shared amongst friends, colleagues and strangers via social media, over a beer, or in the grocery store line-up.
-Regardless of the message you hope to give to your customers through your marketing message, the customer’s experience trumps every single time.
+They will be shared amongst friends, colleagues, and strangers via social media, over a beer, or in the grocery store line-up.
+Regardless of the message, you hope to give to your customers through your marketing message, the customer’s experience trumps every single time.
 The bottom line is: the latest technology or most sophisticated campaign will be for naught if you don’t deliver an experience at the customer level.

 As we move into the new era of retail, we need to return to a mindset and a time when the sales associate was a valued, relevant part of a brand.
 Without customer service, your brand is relegated to a commodity.
 Because it’s no longer, simply, about telling people what makes you different.
 It’s about having people experience your difference for themselves, time and time again.